Skip to main content

 While technology and tools can assist in detecting breaches, academic judgment is crucial in the initial detection process.

-Policy requires all written assignments to be submitted to similarity detection software.
+Policy requires all written work to be submitted to similarity detection software.
 We use Turnitin for this purpose.
-Turnitin searches for matches against a massive database of content, including internet, published work and student papers previously submitted to Turnitin.
+Turnitin searches for matches against a massive database of content, including internet sources, published work and student work previously submitted to Turnitin.
 After scanning the assignment, Turnitin generates a Similarity Report that provides an overall similarity percentage indicating the amount of matching text to sources in the Turnitin database.
 Each match is colour coded and numbered, with a detailed percentage of how much text is matched against the paper to the source identified by Turnitin.
 The percentage produced is dependent on the length of the document.

 Turnitin allows filters to exclude quotes, bibliography sections, or small matches.
-However, we recommend not excluding any matches initially as this will alter what is identified and may miss potential matches which warrant further investigation.
+However, we recommend not excluding any matches initially as this will alter what is identified and may miss potential matches which do warrant further investigation.

 Turnitin will prioritise matches to other student papers, but when drilling down, you can identify whether this may relate to the use of a common source.

 • Turnitin does not detect similarity unless it is a word-for-word or close match with the source, potentially missing some forms of plagiarism.
-It may only highlight small matches to the source if word substitution has been used to rework the text, even though the paper follows the same structure, order of ideas, and similar wording throughout.
+It may only highlight small matches to the source if word substitution has been used by a student to rework the text, even though the paper follows the same structure, order of ideas, and similar wording throughout.

 Analysing document metadata for inconsistencies, such as creation dates or authorship, can reveal indicators that the work may not have been solely generated by the student.
 Unusual information in the file metadata, such as unexpected author names or very short time periods between file creation and completion are common indicators of contract cheating.